AAFC-Bioinfo-AAC/quick-start-guide/README.md

    - A License (MIT) with Crown copyright
    - Supporting documents (e.g., `CODE_OF_CONDUCT.md`, `CONTRIBUTING.md`, `SECURITY.md`)

-The designated admin is responsible for repository maintenance, ensuring that:
+The designated admin (the ticket submitter or a team member) is responsible for repository maintenance, ensuring that:
 - team members and their roles are properly managed
 - repository is easy to reproduce, clearly documented, and simple for others to understand and use.